Ford Hunger March

-The Ford Hunger March, sometimes called the Ford Massacre, was a demonstration on March 7, 1932 in the United States by unemployed auto workers in Detroit, Michigan, which took place during the height of the Great Depression.
-The march started in Detroit and ended in Dearborn, Michigan, in a confrontation in which four workers were shot to death by the Dearborn Police Department and security guards employed by the Ford Motor Company.
-More than 60 workers were injured, many by gunshot wounds.
-Three months later, a fifth worker died of his injuries.
+The Ford Hunger March, sometimes called the Ford Massacre, was a demonstration on March 7, 1932, in the United States by at least 3000 unemployed auto workers in Detroit, Michigan during the height of the Great Depression.
+The one-mile march started in Detroit and ended at the River Rouge complex in Dearborn, Michigan.
+Dearborn Police and the security guards employed by the Ford Motor Company shot and killed four workers with many others injured by gunfire.
+Five months later, a fifth worker died of his injuries.

 The march was supported by the Unemployed Councils, a project of the Communist Party USA.
-It was an important part of a chain of events that resulted in the unionization of the U.S. auto industry.
+It was followed by the Battle of the Overpass in 1937, and was an important part of a chain of events that resulted in the unionization of the Automotive industry in the United States.

 Background

 In the 1920s, prosperity came to the Detroit area, because of the successes of the U.S. auto industry in that decade.
-Concentrated in the Detroit area, the industry produced 5,337,000 vehicles in 1929, as many individuals bought their first cars.
-The 1930 U.S. Census reported the U.S. population as 122,775,046 people.
-(As a point of reference, the U.S. auto industry produced 8,681,000 vehicles in 2008, and the U.S. population was estimated at 304,375,000 that year.
-Therefore, the U.S. auto industry was producing 50% more vehicles per capita in 1929 than in the early 21st century, when there is more competition from foreign auto makers.)
+Concentrated in the Detroit area, the industry produced 5,337,000 vehicles in 1929, when many individuals bought their first cars.
+The 1930 United States census reported the population as 122,775,046.
+As a point of reference, in 2008, the U.S. auto industry produced 8,681,000 vehicles in 2008 and the U.S. population was estimated at 304,375,000.
+Therefore, the U.S. auto industry was producing 50% more vehicles per capita in 1929, than in the early 21st century with more competition from foreign auto makers.

 On Tuesday, October 29, 1929, the stock market crashed, leading to the Great Depression.
 Vehicle production in the country plummeted.
 In 1930, production declined to 3,363,000 vehicles.
 In 1931, production fell to 1,332,000 vehicles, only 25% of the production of two years before.